timholds/font-familiarity/README.md

 Add a note about how the data is stored in the npz and the best way to access it
 - remove "Keys in NPZ file: ['images', 'labels']"

+[ ] create a small test dataset for iterating on the model [ ] make it so that it only saves the class averages at the end of training instead of everytime a new best model gets saved [ ] add a LR warmup and cosine learning rate
+[ ] experiment with weight decay

 # Inference
 Our goal is to find which fonts are most similar to the unknown input font, so we need to have some idea of what all the *known* fonts look like in feature space and return the closest ones.